Wireless Charging: Everything You Need to Know

 Wireless charging systems, especially those that are Qi-certified, must follow specific rules and regulations for safety.
 One key safety mechanism is Foreign Object Detection (FOD).
 This smart feature automatically stops the charging process if it detects an unknown metal object, like coins or keys, between your device and the charger.
 This helps prevent overheating and potential damage, giving you peace of mind.

-Charge Without a Worry: Best Practices for Safe Use
+Best Practices for Safe Wireless Charging

 To ensure you're charging safely and efficiently, a few simple practices go a long way.
 Always choose chargers from reputable brands, as they are more likely to adhere to safety standards and include features like Foreign Object Detection.
 KEUTEK's range of fast portable power solutions, for example, are built with performance and reliability at their core.